ACLU: 911 children split at border since 2018 court order

 The Justice Department didn’t immediately respond to a request for comment.

-The 218-page court filing details separations that are sure to raise scrutiny of U.S. Customs and Border Protection.
+The 218-page court filing details separations that are sure to raise scrutiny of Customs and Border Protection.
+They include 678 separations of children whose parents faced allegations of criminal conduct.
+Others faced allegations of gang affiliation, child safety concerns, unverified familial relationships or parent illness.

+Six parents were separated for convictions of marijuana possession.
+Eight were split up for fraud and forgery offenses.

 The ACLU said a 4-year-old boy was split from his family because his father’s speech impediment prevented him from answering questions, despite evidence that he was the parent.

-A 2-year-old girl was split from her father after Customs and Border Protection questioned a birth certificate’s authenticity.
+A 2-year-old girl was split from after Customs and Border Protection questioned a birth certificate’s authenticity.
 The father, who speaks an indigenous language and didn’t have an interpreter, was reunited after a DNA test confirmed he was a parent.

-The government also took children from women whom they believed had gang ties but who in fact had been gang targets, the ACLU said.
+The government also took children from women whom they believed had gang ties but had been gang targets, the ACLU said.

 One woman from El Salvador said a gang member forced her to be his girlfriend until he was arrested in late 2018.
 She came to the U.S. in February and was separated from her 3-year-old son for three months while an attorney tracked down Salvadoran documents showing she had been a victim, not a criminal.